Tory MP Owen Paterson resigns amid standards row

 - Published

-Owen Paterson has resigned as an MP after a row over his conduct led to a government u-turn.
+Owen Paterson has resigned as an MP after a row over his conduct led to a government U-turn.

 The Conservative was found to have broken lobbying rules and was facing suspension - until Tory MPs blocked it by calling for an overhaul of the MPs' standards watchdog instead.